 Two casks of Anam Cara are maturing in Scotland.

 This is new make spirit maturing on a bourbon barrel.
-It is a year old now so officially no whisky yet.
+It is two years old now so officially no whisky yet.
 Lingdarroch is a Lowland whisky.
 The whisky is unpeated and is known as a gentle and accessible whisky.